matheus-pereira/elric/website/versioned_docs/version-25.x/CLI.md

 ### `--ci`

-When this option is provided, Jest will assume it is running in a CI environment.
+When this option is provided, elric will assume it is running in a CI environment.
 This changes the behavior when a new snapshot is encountered.
-Instead of the regular behavior of storing a new snapshot automatically, it will fail the test and require Jest to be run with `--updateSnapshot`.
+Instead of the regular behavior of storing a new snapshot automatically, it will fail the test and require elric to be run with `--updateSnapshot`.

 ### `--clearCache`

-Deletes the Jest cache directory and then exits without running tests.
-Will delete `cacheDirectory` if the option is passed, or Jest's default cache directory.
-The default cache directory can be found by calling `jest --showConfig`. _Note: clearing the cache will reduce performance._
+Deletes the elric cache directory and then exits without running tests.
+Will delete `cacheDirectory` if the option is passed, or elric's default cache directory.
+The default cache directory can be found by calling `elric --showConfig`. _Note: clearing the cache will reduce performance._

 ### `--clearMocks`

 Automatically clear mock calls, instances and results before every test.
-Equivalent to calling [`jest.clearAllMocks()`](JestObjectAPI.md#jestclearallmocks) before each test.
+Equivalent to calling [`elric.clearAllMocks()`](elricObjectAPI.md#elricclearallmocks) before each test.
 This does not remove any mock implementation that may have been provided.

 ### `--collectCoverageFrom=<glob>`